Communion Music: Communion Records

 Under a two-year partnership with Island Records, Communion Records released its first albums.
-These came from Deap Vally, Edward Sharpe and the Magnetic Zeros, Half Moon Run and Catfish and the Bottlemen.
-The latter's debut album, The Balcony, sold approximately 400,000 copies worldwide and saw the band winning a 2016 Brit Award for Best British Breakthrough.
+These came from Catfish and the Bottlemen Deap Vally, Edward Sharpe and the Magnetic Zeros, and Half Moon Run.
+The former's debut album, The Balcony, sold approximately 400,000 copies worldwide and saw the band winning a 2016 Brit Award for Best British Breakthrough.

 In 2015, Communion Records signed a new distribution deal with Universal Music's Caroline International, through which it released music from Bear's Den, Rukhsana Merrise, Tamino, Dizzy, Lucy Rose, Foreign Fields, and Matthew and the Atlas.

-In 2021 Communion Records started working with global distribution company Believe Music, with whom the record label is still partnered.
+In 2021 Communion Records started working with global distribution company Believe Music.
 In this time Communion has become home to multiple new artists, including Wunderhorse, Matt Corby, The Staves, Lucia & The Best Boys, LAUREL, Nectar Woode, Lucy Rose, DellaXOZ and Chartreuse.

+2025 saw the start of a new global partnership distribution deal with The Orchard.